hohmannr/bubblified/README.md

 ## Features

 ### 256 Color support

 This theme supports 256 colors, you can use zsh-color-codes (get a list by running `$ spectrum_ls`) or the traditional zsh-color-strings (e.g. `'red'`).
 Check the **Customization** section for further information.

 ![256-colors.png](https://raw.githubusercontent.com/hohmannr/bubblified/master/pics/256-colors.png)

+### Git support

+The theme's git parser adds two level of git information.
+Firstly, it colors all common git states differently.
+Secondly, it gives detailed change information by displaying a variety of icons.

+**State Colors**

+- `green` – clean branch
+- `yellow` – unstaged changes
+- `magenta` – all changes are staged
+- `blue` – there are stashed changes for this branch
+- `red` – unmerged changes/merge conflict

+**Icons**

+- `•` – indexed file modified
+- `` – file added to index
+- `` – indexed file removed
+- `` – indexed file renamed
+- `裸` – untracked file
+- `` – indexed file copied

 ### SSH Support

 If you are installing this theme on a ssh-machine, it automatically detects when you connect to this machine and displays a ssh symbol.
-You canfreely choose this symbol and the bubble color for every ssh-machine that you manage, making them easily differentiable.
+You can freely choose this symbol and the bubble color for every ssh-machine that you manage, making them easily differentiable.
 Check the **Customization** section for further information.

 ![ssh-bubblified.png](https://raw.githubusercontent.com/hohmannr/bubblified/master/pics/ssh-bubblified.png)